DS-Discovery/ds-discovery.github.io/course_description/partner.md

 ## Surveys
-   > There will be 4 feedback sueveys in total throughout the semester containing multiple choice and short answer questions.
+   > There will be 4 feedback surveys in total throughout the semester containing multiple choice and short answer questions.
 Please complete the feedbacks promptly as they give us a clearer sense of how we can assist you and your team.

    >Survey | Due Date | Link
    :------------ | :------------- | :-------------